aydos/gminzip/README.md

 Gminzip works with extentions and file extentions must be specified with -m and/or -z options

+Do nothing.
+You must specify the extentions with -m and/or -z options:

+    gminzip index.html

 Minify and zip all "html" files in current working directory:

     gminzip -m html -z html .